Starkey Hearing Aids: Reviewed and Tested by an Audiologist

 Starkey Hearing Aids

 Starkey has always honored repair requests for any of their older models, even if they no longer sell them.
-This sets them up from other top providers in the industry.
-My patients and I have always been happy with these services.
+That sets them apart from other top providers in the industry.
+My patients and I have always been happy with their service.

 Starkey Prices

 Starkey’s pricing is all over the place.
 You’ll find that costs vary by location and provider.
 The company has Starkey dealerships, and they also offer their products through local dispensers and audiologists.
-As one would imagine, in a closed-loop shop, prices tend to be a bit higher.
+As you may imagine, prices tend to be a bit higher in a closed-loop shop.
 On the other hand, they work very hard with independent folks to make their products competitive at the wholesale level.
-Depending on the pricing structure of the practice, you can find Starkey hearing aids with prices comparable to other major manufacturers.
-Starkey also participates in several large buying groups which helps keep the wholesale prices down.
+Depending on the pricing structure of the practice, you can find Starkey hearing aids at prices comparable to other major manufacturers, with some models starting around $1,000 per ear.
+Starkey also participates in several large buying groups, which helps keep wholesale prices down.

 My Experience With Starkey